VoronDesign/VoronUsers/printer_mods/Daten/Voron_2.4_Revo_Nozzle_Holder/README.md

 This is a modified skirt that lets you house the 3 current revo voron nozzles whilst they are not in use.
 Currently only designed for the 350,  300 is possible, 250 is  small but I think I found a way to squeeze them all in

-Designed for the Boron 2.4 R1 and R2
+Designed for the Voron 2.4 R1 and R2

 Hardware Required: 2 M3x8 or M3x10 SHCS.